Fondo de planta borrosa de tratamiento de cáncer de mecc

 Radiation therapy to treat cancer in one breast does not appear to increase the risk of cancer in the other breast.

-For women who have inherited changes in the BRCA1 and BRCA2 genes, exposure to radiation, such as that from chest x-rays, may further increase the risk of breast cancer, especially in women who were x-rayed before 20 years of age.
+For women who have inherited changes in the BRCA1 or BRCA2 gene, exposure to radiation, such as that from chest x-rays, may further increase the risk of breast cancer, especially in women who had x-rays before age 20.

-Obesity increases the risk of breast cancer, especially in postmenopausal women who have not used hormone replacement therapy.
+Obesity increases the risk of breast cancer, especially in postmenopausal women who have not used HT.

 Drinking alcohol increases the risk of breast cancer.
 The level of risk rises as the amount of alcohol consumed rises.